When You Stop Negotiating With Chaos

 The moment you stop negotiating with chaos, something in you stands taller.
 Self-trust grows.
 Clarity deepens.
 Peace feels less fragile because you are no longer making it share the room with everything that opposes it.

-This is not punishment.
-It is protection.
 It is inner leadership saying, “We do not live like that anymore.”

 And sometimes that one sentence changes the whole atmosphere of a life.